-iMac (Late 2013): Understanding the first startup cycle
+iMac (Late 2013 or later): Understanding the first startup cycle

-After you press the power button on the back of an iMac (Late 2013), the computer might appear to not start up.
+After you press the power button on the back of your iMac (Late 2013 or later), the computer might appear to not start up.

 This is normal during the first startup cycle when the iMac is configuring the RAM power settings to ensure that the computer is maximizing its energy efficiency.
 This setup period may last up to thirty seconds.
 This duration will vary depending on the number and capacity of the RAM DIMMs installed.
 Don't push the power button again until you allow the iMac to complete the process; it will automatically continue to start up once it has completed the task.